-The MG can top up at 50kW CCS rapid chargers, which are common in motorway services and will deliver 100 miles of range in around 30 minutes, while overnight charging at home from a 7kW wallbox charger will take six and a half hours.
+The MG can top up at 50kW CCS rapid chargers, which are common in motorway services and will deliver 100 miles of range in around 30 minutes, while overnight charging at home from a 7kW wallbox charger will take just over six hours.

 It's a shame the MG can't take a 100kW charge (which would deliver 100 miles of range in 15 minutes), as the Kia e-Niro and Leaf e+ can do, and also that there's no timed charging to take advantage of off-peak electricity tariffs.

-Even the illuminated MG badge on the grille, which pulses to tell you that the car is charging, is very difficult to see in daylight, so there's a general sense that a lot of the important details you expect from an electric car have been overlooked.
+Even the illuminated MG badge on the grille, which pulses to tell you that the car is charging, is almost impossible to see in daylight, so there's a general sense that a lot of the important details you expect from an electric car have been overlooked.

 In This Review

 - 1VerdictThe MG ZS EV is a well equipped and practical small electric family car that offers a very affordable route into zero-emissions motoring

 - 2Range, battery & charging - currently readingThe MG ZS EV isn't a long-range champion, but it should be more than sufficient for most families' weekly motoring